sentimony/sentimony-jekyll/_posts/releases/2011-02-21-va-dancing-mavka.md

 link_ektoplazm: http://www.ektoplazm.com/free-music/dancing-mavka
 link_discogs: https://www.discogs.com/master/350184
 written_by:
-compiled_by: <a href="/artist/sky-technology/">Sky Technology</a>
+compiled_by: <a href='/artist/sky-technology/'>Sky Technology</a>
-artwork_by: <a href="https://www.instagram.com/julenca" target="_blank" rel="noopener">Ju Ju</a>
+artwork_by: <a href='https://www.instagram.com/julenca" target="_blank" rel="noopener'>Ju Ju</a>
-mastered_by: <a href="http://overdreamstudio.com" target="_blank" rel="noopener">Makus @ Overdream Studio</a>
+mastered_by: <a href='http://overdreamstudio.com" target="_blank" rel="noopener'>Makus @ Overdream Studio</a>
 ---

-Lookinglook Records team (sublabel of Sentimony Records) is pleased to announce its fourth release, which today is the first Ukrainian 100% Goa trance compilation, titled «Dansing Mavka» compiled by <a href="/artist/sky-technology/">Sky Technology</a>.
+Lookinglook Records team (sublabel of Sentimony Records) is pleased to announce its fourth release, which today is the first Ukrainian 100% Goa trance compilation, titled «Dansing Mavka» compiled by <a href='/artist/sky-technology/'>Sky Technology</a>.

 Under the psychedelic rhythms with classic Goa trance sound, we'll go on a sunny walk to the dancing Mavka - one of the Slavic mythical creatures living in swamps and forests.

 The main feature of this compilation is that it consists of composition only Ukrainian projects.
-Some of them are already well known to fans of psychedelic electronic music, it is such projects as: Zelur Project (better known under the name of SynSUN project), <a href="/artist/sky-technology/">Sky Technology</a>, Spirit Medicine, Celestial Consciousness and <a href="/artist/shizoLizer-gin/">ShizoLizer Gin</a>.
+Some of them are already well known to fans of psychedelic electronic music, it is such projects as: Zelur Project (better known under the name of SynSUN project), <a href='/artist/sky-technology/'>Sky Technology</a>, Spirit Medicine, Celestial Consciousness and <a href='/artist/shizoLizer-gin/'>ShizoLizer Gin</a>.

-Another feature of this release is the fact that it's a debut for several 'newcomer-projects', such as: Pandemicus, Jyotish, <a href="/artist/ufomatka/">Ufomatka</a> and Space Vibes System.
+Another feature of this release is the fact that it's a debut for several 'newcomer-projects', such as: Pandemicus, Jyotish, <a href='/artist/ufomatka/'>Ufomatka</a> and Space Vibes System.

 And yep, Mavka like Goa Trance.
 Enjoy!